Rape victims 'should not attend court'

 He said rape trials could take two to three years to come to trial and the current system was often a "memory test".

-- Court case was 'like memory test'
+- RRape victim says court case was 'like memory test'

 - 'I bumped into my rapist at court'